 ATSUKO SATO, bassoonist of the Tony winning musical ” the Phantom of the Opera”, graduated from the Juilliard School where she was a student of Harold Goltzer.
 She was a member of the Detroit Symphony Orchestra, and since returning to the New York, she freelances with many ensembles.
 She is a member of the Queens symphony, englewinds ensemble.
 She is very excited to perform with Bronx arts ensemble this season.

-Flutist THERESA NORRIS is an active orchestral and chamber musician in New York City and the surrounding area.
-She began her musical career in her hometown of Detroit, Michigan where she performed with the Detroit Symphony and the Michigan Opera Theatre while studying flute performance at Wayne State University.
-Currently Theresa teaches flute at the Kent Place School in Summit New Jersey and often races to Broadway for an evening of Phantom of the Opera.
-She has performed with the Orchestra of St. Lukes, the Stamford Symphony, the Westfield Symphony, the Center for Contemporary Opera and the Long Island Philharmonic.
+Flutist THERESA NORRIS is an active orchestral and chamber musician in New York and the surrounding area.
+She began her musical career in her hometown of Detroit, where she performed with the Detroit Symphony and Michigan Opera Theatre while studying flute performance at Wayne State University.
+Currently Ms. Norris teaches flute at Kent Place School in Summit, NJ, and often races to Broadway for an evening of Phantom of the Opera.
+She has performed with the Orchestra of St. Luke’s, Stamford Symphony, Westfield Symphony, Center for Contemporary Opera and Long Island Philharmonic.
 She has been performing with the Bronx Arts Ensemble for over twenty years.

 Violinist JORGE ÁVILA has won attention as an outstanding performer through numerous appearances as soloist, recitalist, concertmaster and chamber musician.
-An Artist Performer with the Bronx Arts Ensemble, Jorge has appeared as soloist with the Ridgefield Symphony, Colonial Symphony, New Amsterdam Symphony and Riverside Orchestra, and has performed as concertmaster with the Stamford Symphony, Greenwich Symphony, Oratorio Society of New York, Musica Sacra, Jose Limon Dance Company and Gotham Opera Orchestra.
-On Broadway he has performed in such productions as Wicked, South Pacific and West Side Story, and with suchchamber ensembles as Simon String Quartet, Abaca String Band, Prism Ensemble and Musicians’ Accord.
+He has appeared as a soloist with the Ridgefield Symphony, Colonial Symphony, New Amsterdam Symphony and Riverside Orchestra, and as concertmaster with the Stamford Symphony, Greenwich Symphony, Oratorio Society of New York, Musica Sacra, Jose Limon Dance Company and Gotham Opera Orchestra.
+On Broadway he has performed in such productions as Wicked, South Pacific and West Side Story, and with such chamber ensembles as Simon String Quartet, Abaca String Band, Prism Ensemble and Musicians’ Accord.
 A native of San Pedro Sula, Honduras, Jorge began his violin studies at age 14.
-In New York, he received both his Bachelor of Music and Professional Studies diplomas at the Mannes College of Music.
-Major teachers included Jorge Corpus, David Nadien, Charles Castleman and Jose Chain-Barbot.
-Jorge has recorded for the Naxos, Nonesuch Records and Centaur labels.
-His Carnegie Hall Concerto debut with the DCINY orchestra was in 2012, and recent performances include the Beethoven Violin Concerto with the Ridgefield Symphony in 2011.
+In New York, he received both Bachelor of Music and Professional Studies diploma at the Mannes College of Music.
+Major teachers have included Jorge Corpus, David Nadien, Charles Castleman and José Chaín-Barbot.
+His Carnegie Hall concerto debut with the DCINY Orchestra was in 2012, and recent performances include the Beethoven Violin Concerto with the Ridgefield Symphony in 2011.